helencordova12/hiremeanywhere-project/README.md

 interchange of encouragement.

 ✨What we learned✨
 We learned how to work in teams and debug our code effectively.
 We also learned that communication is key when working in teams.
+Assigning roles to each other is also important.

 ✨What's next for Hire Me Anywhere✨